ZqGao-NYU/SE-CloudLGU/api.md

 - userEmail: user's email - string (Check its pattern in front-end, like xxx@link.cuhk.edu.cn and xxx@cuhk.edu.cn)

 **Return**
-- status: confirmation status - string (success or failure, check the existance of the user)
+- sucess:  bool (success or failure, check the existance of the user's email)

 #### Login